vouill/vue-geb/readme.md

         },
 ```

-To be notified by specific events :
+Be notified by specific events:

 ```javascript
 created: function () {